Mu-L/simplenote-macos/readme.md

 `rake dependencies`

-#### CocoaPods

-Simplenote for iOS uses [CocoaPods](http://cocoapods.org/) to manage third party libraries.
-Third party libraries and resources managed by CocoaPods will be installed by the `rake dependencies` command above.

 #### Why isn't Sparkle fetched with CocoaPods

 At the time of writing, the version of Sparkle distributed via CocoaPods doesn't support Sandboxing, a feature that we value in Simplenote macOS.